exvmple/sumsandiff/README.md

-A simple console game
+A simple console game.
 C++ compiler required.

-Arseni Lipinski
+Unfortunately, to run properly, an .exe file must be located in the same location as plansza.txt .